 As you can see below (also depicted in the infographic that follows) we’ve taken the same eight stores as above.
 But instead of grouping them by store, we’ve grouped them by category.

 The difference should be plain to see.
 What you have are eight stores that are all different in terms of categories.
 That’s even though all stores are part of the same retail group.

 Of course, that means that this strategy is a lot more complicated and implementing it in-store does take time and effort.
 But that’s the point of following this strategy.
 In choosing to follow it, you’re able to cater for different markets.

-Just to note, you’ll see that Store 1 and Store 5 in the above image have the exact same categories.
-In the context of category-based clustering, that simply means that after looking at all of the retail data, it makes sense to have the same categories (and thus same range of products).
+Just to note, you’ll see that Store 1 and Store 5 in the above image have the same categories.
+In the context of category-based clustering, that simply means that after looking at all of the retail data, it makes sense to have the same categories (and thus the same range of products).